Modern Slavery and Human Trafficking Statement 2024

 Our risk assessment

-We do however recognise the way in which our business operates, as a building owner and operator, includes service partners that sit outside of our construction and refurbishment activities.
+As our business changes to a more customer centric model, we continue to recognise that, as a building owner and operator, we have service partners that sit outside of our construction and refurbishment activities.
 These include services such as security, landscaping and cleaning.
-Within our investment portfolio, we identified that our highest risk suppliers were connected with cleaning and waste management processes due to the nature of the work, the high turnover of personnel involved and the use of agency workers in those industries.
+Within our standing portfolio, we identify that our highest risk suppliers relate to cleaning and waste management processes.
+This is due to the nature of the work, the high turnover of personnel involved and the use of agency workers in those industries.

 Training and awareness